How do you control the conformal coating thickness in the dipping process and what is the tolerance of the coating thickness?

 - How do I selective apply my conformal coating?

-adhesion AOI application Automated conformal coating inspection boots caps CB100 coatings coating service coating services Conformal coating conformal coating inspection conformal coating materials conformal coatings conformal coating standards corrosion curing defect design design rules dip dipping dots drying DS101 EMI encapsulates equipment exhibitions failure mechanism failure mechanisms horitzontal Humiseal inspection IPC-A-610 standards machine masking masking boots materials Nexus outsource paints parylene plugs potting compounds process reliability removal RFI robot robotic SCH Tech SCH UK selective shielding solvent monitoring spray spray booth spray equipment spraying standards stripping subcontract subcontract conformal coating service system tapes thickness training UV UV40 UV conveyor UV cure UV curing valve valves
+adhesion AOI application Automated conformal coating inspection boots caps CB100 coatings coating service coating services Conformal coating conformal coating inspection conformal coating materials conformal coatings conformal coating standards corrosion curing de-wetting defect design design rules dip dipping dots drying DS101 EMI encapsulates equipment failure mechanism failure mechanisms horitzontal Humiseal inspection IPC-A-610 standards machine masking masking boots materials Nexus outsource paints parylene plugs potting compounds process reliability removal RFI robot robotic SCH Tech SCH UK selective shielding solvent monitoring spray spray booth spray equipment spraying standards stripping subcontract subcontract conformal coating service system tapes thickness training UV UV40 UV conveyor UV cure UV curing valve valves